 In 2019, I acquired a mini-SLR as a secondary camera for terrestrial photography, the Canon Eos 250D.
-Extremely lightweight, not expensive, it is considered a SLR of "beginners".
-But I seem to have the right technology to be a practical and versatile case on the road.
-I'll talk about it when I test it more in the field.
-It was getting complicated for me to take the 7D out of the box after every dive when I needed it for photos I did not want to make to the iPhone.
+Extremely light, not expensive, it is considered as a "beginners" reflex.
+But it seems to me that it has what it takes in terms of technology to be a practical and versatile camera body for travel.
+I'll talk about it when I've tested it more in the field.
+It was getting complicated for me to take the 7D out of the housing after each dive when I needed it for photos I didn't want to take with the iPhone.

 For the 7D, I carry several 32GB and 16GB memory cards, a spare battery and its charger.
 For the 250D, I have two SD memory cards, an 8GB inherited from an old device, a fast 32GB video-ready, as well as a spare battery and charger.